KuiiMaldonado/KuiiMaldonado/README.md

 Hey there!
 My name is Cuitlahuac Maldonado.
 You pronounce it **[kwee-tlah-wak]**.
 Or if you prefer you can use my nickname, **Cui**.

 It is true that I have a B.S.
 Mechatronics Engineering but during my last year during university I started working as a Software Engineer.
-That experience showed how much I love programming.
+That experience showed me how much I love programming.

 I like helping others understand stuff that they might find difficult.
 Also I'm always willing to learn and develop new skills.